 Sorbete de mango (mango sorbet).

-There is a small, interesting, selection of Spanish wines (not the usual ones you see everywhere), beers, vermouth and sherry.
+There is a small, interesting selection of Spanish wines (not the usual ones seen everywhere), beers, vermouth and sherry.

-This is a great, authentic Spanish, addition t the local scene, with helpful and informative staff and they deserve to be successful.
+This is a great, authentic Spanish addition, to the local scene, with helpful informative staff and they deserve to be successful.

 66 Weston Street, London SE1 3QJ